-Camille Kostek Rocks Tropical Blue Bikini On A Beach In New Instagram Photo
+Camille Kostek Rocks Tropical Blue Bikini On A Beach In New Instagram Video

 The island of home roots and family.
 An island of endless beauty and friendly people.
 A place where the dancing never stops and is always encouraged.
 If you can’t tell, I’m in my happy place ???? thank you @karinairby for sending me this tropical @moana_bikini just in time for my return trip to St. Thomas ????

-“I know I’ve got other fellow mermaids out there, where you at #TeamNoThighGap.” she wrote in the caption.
+“I know I’ve got other fellow mermaids out there, where you at #TeamNoThighGap,” she wrote in the caption.

-Kostek has been open about her struggle to break into the modeling world because of her height, weight and body shape.
+Kostek has been open about her struggle to break into the modeling world because of her height, weight, and body shape.
 But she hasn’t let it stop her from going after opportunities.
 She regularly uses her Instagram page to encourage her followers to do the same.

 The message that she sent with the bikini photo sans thigh gap was well received based on the comments.